What Is Art Therapy

 - Children with learning difficulties

-- Individuals suffering from a brain injury
+- Individuals suffering from brain injury

 - People experiencing mental health problems